 • Forcing a child to do a specific extracurricular or hobby that they don’t want to do

-• Force decisions based upon your life experiences vs what the child is currently going through
+• Force decisions based on your life experiences vs what the child is currently going through

-• Seeing your child’s behavior and activities as a reflection of your own worth
+• Seeing your child’s behavior and activities as a reflection of your worth

 • Ignoring your child’s needs or interests